SwanHub/Roboflow-MentraOS-Camera-Example-App/README.md

-# MentraOS-Camera-Example-App
+# Roboflow-MentraOS-Camera-Example-App

-This is a simple example app which demonstrates how to use the MentraOS Camera API to take photos and display them in a webview.
+This is a simple example app which demonstrates how to use the MentraOS Camera API to take photos and display them in a webview, then to detect faces using [Roboflow](https://roboflow.com).

-You could also send the photo to an AI api, store it in a database or cloud storage, send it to Roboflow, or do other processing.
+## Mentra instructions

 ### Install MentraOS on your phone